2022 Red Bench Relay

-For further information, please contact the LGAQ’s Domestic & Family Abuse Project Officer, Jim Boden, via email or phone 07 3000 2226.
+For further information, please contact the LGAQ’s Domestic & Family Violence Project Officer, Ellen Ross, via email or phone 07 3000 2229.

 The award was launched by the LGAQ in 2020 to recognise an outstanding individual following in Alison Woolla’s footsteps and making a significant contribution to raising awareness and prevention of domestic and family violence in Queensland’s local communities.